Tatsu-van/ciccc-wmad-midterm-project/README.md

 --> Simple ecommerce site if change motorcycle to cloths or something, can be aplied

 <h2> 3.
 Why did you decide to make this project? </h2>
---> I want to get my own motorcylce someday
+--> I want to have my own motorcylce someday

 <h2> 4.
 What reference did you use? </h2>
 --> Several works that I created before